torres2235/CS-100-R-Shell/README.md

 **Or** - Inherits from Base Class and will process when the user inputs "||".
 If first arguement passes only output first.
 If first arguement fails, run second arguement.
 If second arguement passes, output.
 Executor is ran in here to do logic testing. <br />

 **Semi** -Inherits from Base Class and will process when the user inputs ";".
 Takes both children leaves and runs them both, regardless of whether one fails or not.
-Executor is ran in here to do logic testing. <br /> <br />
+Executor is ran in here to do logic testing. <br />

+**shuntingYard** - takes the vector <string> created by the Parser and returns a queue <string> of our expression in Postfix notation. <br /> <br />

 **Exit** - Closes the R'Shell